 When a promotional reduction is made in the Police Department, demotions shall be made in the inverse order of seniority in classification.
-An employee being demoted shall be placed in the classification he or she last held prior to the classification from which he or she is being demoted.
+An employee being demoted shall be placed in the classification they last held prior to the classification from which they are being demoted.
 Time spent in the higher classification shall be treated as seniority time in the lower classification to which the employee is demoted for purposes of calculating seniority in that lower classification.